-With regard to the election of directors, you may either vote "For" the nominees or you may "Withhold" your vote for the nominees you specify.
-For any other matters to be voted on, you may vote "For" or "Against" or abstain from voting.
+With regard to the election of directors, you may either vote "For" the nominees or you may "Withhold" your vote for any one or more of the nominees you specify.
+For any other matters to be voted on, you may vote "For" or "Against" or "Abstain" from voting.